abelonuh/2d-SIMPLE-Solver-Poiseuille/README.md

-**2D SIMPLE Solver for Incompressible Poiseuille Flow**

-**Overview**

-Finite volume implementation of a two-dimensional steady incompressible Navier–Stokes solver using the SIMPLE (Semi-Implicit Method for Pressure-Linked Equations) algorithm on a staggered grid.
-The solver is validated against the analytical solution of laminar Poiseuille flow between parallel plates and includes a structured parametric stability study.

-**Project Context**

-This project was completed as part of the Computational Fluid Dynamics course at Mines Saint-Étienne (October 2025).

-The solver and report were developed collaboratively with Emin Khalifayev.
-The implementation, debugging, validation, and parametric analysis were carried out as part of the academic assignment.
-This repository is published for educational and portfolio purposes.

-**Mathematical Formulation**

-The steady incompressible Navier–Stokes equations are discretized using the finite volume method on a staggered grid:

-Pressure stored at cell centers

-Velocity components stored at cell faces

-Diffusion terms use central differencing.
-Convection terms use first-order upwind discretization.

-Pressure–velocity coupling is handled using the SIMPLE algorithm with under-relaxation factors:

-Velocity relaxation: αu ≈ 0.8

-Pressure relaxation: αp ≈ 0.2

-The solver iterates until residuals fall below 1e-6 and global continuity is satisfied.

-**Validation**

-The numerical solution is validated against analytical Poiseuille flow:

-Parabolic velocity profile

-Linear pressure gradient

-At convergence:

-Velocity RMSE < 3%

-Pressure RMSE < 2%

-Residual decay over ~1000 iterations

-Representative results are included in the results/ folder.

-**Parametric Study**

-A structured parametric study was conducted to analyze solver stability and accuracy under variations of:

-Grid size

-Grid aspect ratio

-Velocity relaxation factor

-Pressure relaxation factor

-Reynolds number

-**Key observations:**

-Near-square grids improved numerical isotropy

-Excessive pressure relaxation triggered instability

-Higher Reynolds numbers increased nonlinear convergence difficulty

-Grid refinement reduced discretization error

-**Repository Structure**

-main.py
-solve_x_momentum.py
-solve_y_momentum.py
-solve_P.py
-correct_u_x.py
-correct_u_y.py

-postprocessing/
-results/
-report/

-**How to Run**

-Install dependencies:

-pip install -r requirements.txt

-Run the solver:

-python main.py

-Future Extensions

-Implementation of SIMPLEC

-Higher-order advection schemes

-Extension to transient or multiphase flows
+# CFD Study: SIMPLE Algorithm and 2D Poiseuille Flow

+## **Overview**

+This repository documents my study and hands-on work with fundamental Computational Fluid Dynamics (CFD) concepts, focusing on pressure–velocity coupling and the numerical solution of incompressible laminar flow using the SIMPLE (Semi-Implicit Method for Pressure-Linked Equations) algorithm.

+The project was completed collaboratively by **Emin Khalifayev** and **Abel Inalegwu Onuh** as part of the Computational Fluid Dynamics course at **Mines Saint-Étienne (October 2025)**.
+Using a structured solver framework provided during the course, we worked on completing, debugging, validating, and analyzing the numerical solution for **2D incompressible Poiseuille flow**.

+This repository is shared for **educational and portfolio purposes** to demonstrate understanding of CFD fundamentals, solver structure, and numerical convergence behavior.

+---

+## **Learning Objectives**

+Through this project, I developed practical understanding of:

+- Finite Volume Method (FVM) discretization of the Navier–Stokes equations
+- Pressure–velocity coupling using the SIMPLE algorithm
+- Use of staggered grids for numerical stability
+- Role of under-relaxation factors in ensuring convergence
+- Interpretation of residual convergence behavior
+- Validation of numerical results against analytical solutions

+---

+## **Physical Problem: Poiseuille Flow**

+The case studied is **steady incompressible laminar flow between two parallel plates**.

+The analytical solution provides:

+- Parabolic velocity distribution across the channel
+- Linear pressure decrease along the flow direction

+This benchmark allows direct validation of numerical accuracy.

+---

+## **Numerical Approach**

+The solver framework uses:

+- Finite volume discretization
+- Staggered grid arrangement
+- Central differencing for diffusion terms
+- First-order upwind discretization for convection terms
+- SIMPLE pressure-correction algorithm

+Solver convergence is achieved when **residuals fall below tolerance** and **mass conservation is satisfied**.

+---

+## **Validation and Results**

+The numerical solution successfully reproduces expected physical behavior:

+- Velocity profile converges to the analytical parabolic shape
+- Pressure varies linearly along the flow direction
+- Residuals decrease steadily until convergence

+Representative plots and solver outputs are available in the **`results/`** folder.

+---

+## **Parametric Study**

+We investigated the influence of key numerical parameters, including:

+- Grid resolution
+- Grid aspect ratio
+- Pressure relaxation factor
+- Velocity relaxation factor
+- Reynolds number

+This analysis helped build intuition about **solver stability, numerical diffusion, and convergence characteristics**.

+---

+## **Repository Purpose**

+This repository documents my practical exposure to **CFD solver structure, numerical stability, and validation methodology**.
+It serves as a foundation for future **independent CFD implementations** and more advanced studies in **multiphase flow simulation**.

+---

+## **Authors**

+**Emin Khalifayev**
+**Abel Inalegwu Onuh**

+*Mines Saint-Étienne, 2025*